Normalized mutual information is a biased measure for classification and community detection: Results

 These issues are unavoidable when using a symmetric normalization scheme.
 In any such scheme the normalization must depend on both~$c$ and~$g$ and hence can vary with the candidate labeling.
-However, if we drop the requirement of symmetry then we can normalize in a straightforward way that avoids these issues.
-We define the \textit{asymmetric normalization} of any base measure $I_X$~as
+However, if we drop the requirement of symmetry then we can normalize in a way that avoids these issues.
+We define the asymmetric normalization of any base measure $I_X$~as

-This definition still gives~$I_X^{(A)}(g;g) = 1$, but now the normalization factor in the denominator has no effect on choices between candidate labelings, since it is independent of~$c$.
+This definition still gives~$\text{NMI}_X^{(A)}(g;g) = 1$, but now the normalization factor in the denominator has no effect on choices between candidate labelings, since it is independent of~$c$.
 In fact, Eq.~\eqref{eq:General-M-A-Definition} is the only way to normalize such that $I_X^{(A)}(g;g) = 1$ while simultaneously ensuring that the preferred candidate is always the same as for the base measure.
 Thus this measure also removes any ambiguity about how one should perform the normalization.
+Loosely, this asymmetrically normalized mutual information measures how much~$c$ tells us about~$g$ as a fraction of all there is to know about~$g$.
+Asymmetrically normalized measures have appeared in other contexts under the name ``coefficient of constraint'' or ``coefficient of uncertainty''~\cite{CDT70, Theil92, Effenberger13}, although symmetric normalizations are almost universally used in the model validation context, where they introduce the bias we discuss here.

-The downside of this measure is the loss of the symmetry, which is undesirable in some applications.
-For instance, if one is comparing two candidate labelings directly to one another, rather than to a distinct ground truth, then a symmetric measure may be preferable.
-Embedding and visualization methods that employ mutual information as a similarity measure also normally demand symmetry~\cite{PLC17}.
-In the most common applications of the normalized mutual information, however, where we are evaluating against a ground truth, which is an inherently asymmetric situation, the asymmetric measure makes perfect sense.
+The amount of bias inherent in the symmetrically normalized measure when compared with the asymmetric one can be quantified by the ratio between the two: